ApprehensiveKnee/A_Finite_Element_project/README.md

 -- help
 ```

-After launching the code with the desired options, the code will compute the solution of the problem considered on the mesh specified in the `mesh.csv` file inside the `build` directory.
+After launching the code with the desired options, the code will compute the solution of the problem considered on the mesh specified in the homonymous `.vtp` file inside the `build` directory.

 <br/>